Forrester Urges Organizations to Use Cloud-To-Cloud Backup For SaaS Data Protection

 Here’s a quick snapshot of everything that is included in an updated Forrester Report, “Back Up Your SaaS Data — Because Most SaaS Providers Don’t.”
-The report aims to educate you about why organizations should have cloud-to-cloud backup in place for SaaS applications like Microsoft Office 365, G Suite and Salesforce to ensure SaaS data protection – which is our specialty.
+The report aims to educate you about why organizations should have cloud-to-cloud backup in place for SaaS applications like Microsoft Office 365, Google Workspace and Salesforce to ensure SaaS data protection – which is our specialty.

 Interestingly enough, although it is stated in nearly every SaaS provider’s terms and conditions that clients are responsible for protecting their own data, admins and tech leaders are often shocked to find this out.
 Not realizing this early on has led to a rude awakening for some who have experienced an instance where data has been lost and the SaaS provider is unable, for a myriad of reasons, to recover it.

 As Forrester highlights, SaaS providers are only responsible for backup in instances of power failure, infrastructure failure or a natural disaster.
 Otherwise, organizations are responsible for the recovery of data lost due to accidental deletion (data corruption or rogue applications) or security attacks (hacking, malicious insiders or departing employees).

 When it comes to protecting critical information, you can never be too careful with risks such as accidental deletion or security attacks.
 If data is lost, organizations will need to not only put resources behind recovering the data (if even recoverable at all) but may also be unable to operate for a period of time.